 On the second day, move the crate into the run.
 Give everyone lots of treats!
 Have some of your flock’s favorites on hand and pass out the treats often, helping them interact and get used to each other.

 For the next few days, continue keeping the new chicken in the crate in the run during the day, and secured at night.
 After a few days, try letting the flock all out together to free range.
 Free ranging in the yard gives the newbies space to run away if needed and is a more neutral ground than the coop & run.

 After 7-10 days it’s time to mix your new chicken in with the flock!
 The best way to do this is to wait until dark when everyone is roosting, quiet and calm.
 Take the new chicken and put her on the roosts with the old chickens.
 Set your alarm for sunrise the next morning – you don’t want to sleep in and leave the new chicken with no where to escape locked in the coop!
 Let the chickens out in the run together as early as possible that day.
 Check on them several times per day for the next week or so.
 Make sure everyone finds their way into the coop at night, some chickens may need you to pick them up and put them to “bed” for a few days while they get the hang of flock life.

 Some bullying is to be expected but keep on eye out for injuries.
+A quick peck or swipe is normal, as is chasing the new bird away.
 If any of the chickens are injured or bleeding, remove them from the flock right away until they are healthy again.
 If there is one chicken in particular (usually the top hen) who is relentlessly picking on others, take that chicken and put HER in the wire crate in the run.
 Sometimes a “time out” is needed until she can be nice to her friends!
 Make sure the new chicken is getting adequate water & food, and that the older flock members aren’t keeping them away from it.

 Before you know it, the flock will be one and everyone will be happily scratching about the run again!